alexrudy/postalicious/readme.txt

 == Installation ==

-Postalicious uses the SimplePie Core plugin (which can be found at http://wordpress.org/extend/plugins/simplepie-core/), so before installing Postalicious you should first install and activate the SimplePie Core pluign.
+Postalicious uses the SimplePie Core plugin (which can be found at http://wordpress.org/extend/plugins/simplepie-core/), so before installing Postalicious you should first install and activate the SimplePie Core plugin.
 Once SimplePie Core is installed, simply copy "wp-postalicious.php" to the "wp-content/plugins/" folder found in your WordPress installation.
 Then go to the "Plugins" tab inside the WordPress administration website and activate Postalicious.
 Finally you need to enter your account type (delicious, ma.gnolia, Google Reader, Reddit or Yahoo Pipes) and details as well as other Postalicious preferences in the by clicking the link labeled "Postalicious" inside the "Settings" menu on the navigation bar in the WordPress administration website.

 == Frequently Asked Questions ==